 The Youth Company kick starts careers

 Several young dancers have first spent a couple of years in the Youth Company and later continued their careers as part of the principal ballet company.
-Principal dancer Hanako Matsune and soloist dancers Alfio Drago and Violetta Keller started off as dancers of the Youth Company of the Finnish National Ballet.
-Finnish dancers who began their careers at the Youth Company include Viola Länsivuori and Aapo Kokkonen.
-Atte Kilpinen currently works as a soloist at the Hamburg Ballet.
+Principal dancer Hanako Matsune and soloist dancers Atte Kilpinen, Alfio Drago and Violetta Keller started off as dancers of the Youth Company of the Finnish National Ballet.
+Finnish dancers who began their careers at the Youth Company include also Viola Länsivuori and Aapo Kokkonen, among others.

 Dancing together with the best and independently